postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

      Select a shared collection.
      Select an environment, and click the **Create** button.
-     The 'Next Steps' screen appears with information about the mock server and provides suggestions about next steps.
+     The "Next Steps" screen appears with information about the mock server and provides suggestions about next steps.

 #### Creating a mock using the launch screen